Skip to main content

 Lead Time for Start to End KPIs

-• Shows the number of cases in the selected complete process or subprocess.
+• Displays the number of cases in the selected complete process or subprocess.

 % Delayed Cases

-• Shows the percentage of cases that did not meet their target time.
+• Represents the percentage of cases that failed to meet their target lead time.

 AVG Time Delayed

-• Shows the average amount of time that cases in the selected (sub)process are delayed.
+• Displays the average delay for cases in the selected subprocess or process.

 Probability for Delay Chart